 On Sunday, August 24, 2014, at approximately 1:00 a.m., Officer Gonzalez of the Arvin Police Department was driving westbound on Bear Mountain Boulevard past the carwash when he spotted a white Chevrolet pickup truck heading northbound on Walnut Drive at "approximately . . . five miles an hour" with its headlights off.
-He then saw between seven and 10 "muzzle flashes"5 near the front passenger side window of the truck and heard between seven and 10 gunshots.
+He then saw between seven and 10 "muzzle flashes" near the front passenger side window of the truck and heard between seven and 10 gunshots.
 Gonzalez maneuvered his vehicle to face the front of the truck and turned on two "high-intensity" "take-down lights."
-Garcia was sitting in the front passenger seat.
-Valencia, the driver, "accelerated and turned right onto Bear Mountain Boulevard," commencing a high-speed chase lasting "about an hour and nine minutes" and spanning "about 84 miles."
+Valencia was the driver and Garcia was sitting in the front passenger seat.
+Valencia "accelerated and turned right onto Bear Mountain Boulevard," commencing a high-speed chase lasting "about an hour and nine minutes" and spanning "about 84 miles."
 At some point during the pursuit, the vehicles headed southbound on Comanche Drive and then eastbound on Di Giorgio Road.
 In addition, Gonzalez witnessed Garcia tossing a black object out of the window.
 The chase ended when a spike strip deployed by the California Highway Patrol deflated the truck's tires.
-Garcia and Valencia were taken into custody.
-Gunshot residue was detected on the front driver's side door and the front passenger's side door.
-III.
-The cylinder.
+Valencia and Garcia were taken into custody.